katherinehuwu/PT-Intro-To-Programming/week01/code_cardio_week1.md

 1. Go to Blockly Maze (https://blockly-games.appspot.com/maze?level=7), and do the 7th exercise within 1 minute

 2. Perform the following set of command line exercises in less than 5 minutes total:

 * Open a command line using one of the following methods:
-&nbsp; * open a command line on your computer
+  * open a command line on your computer
-&nbsp; * open an online terminal via codio
+  * open an online terminal via codio
 * Determine which directory you are in
 * Navigate to the home directory
 * Make a directory (in your home directory) called “myDirectory”